Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 ⚠ May not seal on NOBO

 Cap pushes a plug or stem down inside the neck.
-Designed for the wider Smart Water inner diameter — may sit loose.
+Designed for the wider Smart Water inner diameter, so it may sit loose.
 Most sport caps · Smart Water caps · HydroBlu VersaFlow

 The easy field test: look at how the accessory seals.
 If it threads on and presses down on the top rim of the bottle, you're fine.
 If it relies on a plug or stem pushed down inside the neck, expect a looser fit.